Teradata/gosql-driver/README.md

 ## Teradata GoSQL Driver Plugin

-Teradata GoSQL Driver is available as a Go plugin.
+The Teradata GoSQL Driver is available as a Go plugin.

 This Go plugin requires 64-bit Go 1.14.6, and runs on macOS and Linux.
 Windows is not supported.